 After a short lunch at Galleria, head to Starfield Library (free, open daily from 10AM to 10PM) at Starfield Coex Mall.
 The venue is known for its humongous 2-storey tall bookshelf which has been featured aplenty in social media.
 There are over 50,000 books and magazines here but I doubt if most people who come here are actually bookworms.

-If you have time to head to just one cafe during your time in Seoul, let that place be Cafe Onion.
+If you have time to head to just one cafe during your time in Seoul, let that place be Cafe Onion (open daily from 8AM to 10PM, from 10AM on Saturdays and Sundays).
 Housed in a seemingly rundown industrial building, the place has attracted visitors from far and wide for its instagram-worthy aesthetic and delicious pastries.
 While here, don’t miss the Pandoro, a towering Italian bread filled with powdered sugar.

-Late afternoon is a great time to check out Namsan Seoul Tower.
+Late afternoon is a great time to check out Namsan Seoul Tower (daily 10AM to 11PM, til midnight on Saturdays).
 Located in a forested area in the middle of the city, it’s a great place from where you can appreciate Seoul’s skyline.
 If you are wondering if it’s worth going up the tower versus just appreciating the view from the parking lot, my take is yes – the higher view is certainly much more photogenic.
 During spring and autumn, the higher view also allows you to appreciate the colorful foliage around Namsan itself.
 The admission fee to the tower is 10,000 Won but you can get a 30% discount by booking here.

 Day 3 – Excursions From Seoul / Seoul’s Neighborhoods